Reed-Statistics/thesis/syllabus.md

 * Abstract
     + Includes the main objective and rationale for the project, outlines the methods used, presents the key results and conclusions
-* Introduction
+* Context
     + Addresses what the research problem is, motivates why it is important, provides background material on the topic and other approaches, and identifies what is added by this thesis
+* Overview
     + Briefly introduces the data sources, methods used, and a couple of key findings
 * Data
     + Describes the data sources (For each source, should answer: Where did it come from?
 Who collected it?
 How was it collected?
 Why was it originally collected?)